 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

 KINS 8A Theory & Concepts of Exercise Physiology I (4 units)

 KINS 8B Theory & Concepts of Exercise Physiology II (4 units)

-KINS 81 Introduction to Adaptive Fitness Techniques (4 units)
+KINS 81 Introduction to Adaptive Fitness (4 units)

 KINS 82 Principles of Therapeutic Exercise (4 units)

-KINS 83 Physical Aspects of Aging for the Fitness Professional (4 units)
+KINS 83 Physical Dimensions of Aging (4 units)

-KINS 84 Functional Aspects of Adaptive Fitness (4 units)
+KINS 84 Functional Fitness & Adaptive Movement (3 units)